 The main issues faced by UK-based suppliers and purchasers of furniture for hotels and other similar establishments, including beds, seating, desks and tables, are:

-- performance of the complete item of furniture in use or fitness for purpose.
+- the performance of the complete item of furniture in use or fitness for purpose.
 Is the structure of the complete item strong and durable enough?
 Will it stand up to the likely wear and tear which could involve some elements of misuse?

-- durability of the surface finish (such as lacquer, paint, laminate and foil) on tables, desks and other horizontal surfaces.
+- the durability of the surface finish (such as lacquer, paint, laminate and foil) on tables, desks and other horizontal surfaces.
 Will the surface of the furniture be fit for purpose and withstand normal use, and some foreseeable misuse?

-Suppliers will always strive to supply furniture that is fit for purpose and, hence, will not create customer or user complaints.
+Suppliers will always strive to provide furniture that is fit for purpose and, hence, will not create customer or user complaints.
 Purchasers too, will be concerned that they are selecting and buying the appropriate furniture for hotel bedrooms and public areas.

 SATRA recommends that all furniture for hotel use should be selected on the basis that it meets the appropriate strength and stability requirements.